lampyrisman/pseudokanban/README.md

 # pseudokanban
 This is a one of many kanban.
 I maked it because I want to learn Python and I need something fast and simple and "hand-made".
+Base file is "main.py".